 Sustainable living at home

 These sustainable living ideas range from super easy (like changing your air filters) to major investments (like going solar.)
 Do what works for your family and your budget.
 And remember, you don’t have to do everything at once.
 Start slow and pace yourself.

 This sustainable living tip is so simple, and so often missed.
 Changing your air filters every quarter is inexpensive, and it helps keep your energy bill down.
 The easier it is for your HVAC system to pump air, the more efficient it is.
 Old, clogged air filters make it hard to push air through.

 This one is not as inexpensive as changing your air filters.
 However, Drawdown.org says upgrading to a smart thermostat can help save energy when programmed to turn off when you’re not home.
 If the future of the energy grid ends up being increasingly powered by renewable energy, smart thermostats may also help utilities and customers control when to run your appliances.
 When we all turn on the TV, run the laundry and dishwasher at the same time, it puts a big load on the grid all at once.
 Smart thermostats could help even that out, but we’re not there just yet.

 When you upgrade appliances such as your stove or cooktop, consider going electric.
 Why go electric?
 Because as the grid gets greener and powered by renewable energy, carbon-neutral cities are encouraging homeowners to phase out electric appliances.

-If you live in an area where a home solar system makes sense, get multiple quotes from EnergySage* to find the best price.
+If you live in an area where a home solar system makes sense, then solar is a great option.
 But if you’re feeling hesitant to make a long-term commitment to a giant appliance on your roof, call your utility company to ask where most of their energy comes from.